ohbm/OpenScienceDemoCalls/guides/GuideForGuests.md

 After the call we will archive the YouTube video on the [OHBM blog](https://www.ohbmbrainmappingblog.com/).
 In advance of the call please complete [this google form](https://goo.gl/forms/3foIuNP9G7kmCW193) with the following information:

 * Your name
+* A link to more information about you
 * Name of the project
 * Project website(s)
 * 1 sentence about the project